dhis2/dhis2-docs-implementation/content/data-use/data-visualization.md

 #### Correlation

->**Note**
+> **Caution**
 >
->Correlation assumes a causal relationship unless specified otherwise.
+> Correlation assumes a causal relationship unless specified otherwise.
 Be cautious in interpreting correlation as causation.

 - **Scatterplot**: Shows the relationship between two continuous variables, each having its axis.
 Each point represents an observation's values on the two variables.
 It's useful for identifying trends, clusters, and outliers.
 For example, a scatterplot can display the relationship between the number of immunization campaigns conducted in various districts and the resulting immunization coverage rate.